stancsz/AgentProgrammingLanguage/README.md

 # Agent Programming Language (APL) - README

 APL is an open agent-focused programming language that targets the Python ecosystem.
-The project aims to design, specify, and ship a production-ready language stack—grammar, type system, compiler, runtime, tooling—that lets teams express autonomous agent behavior as audited, testable code.
+The project aims to design, specify, and ship a production-ready language stack—grammar, type system, compiler, runtime, tooling—that lets teams express autonomous agent behavior as audited, testable code and deploy it consistently across laptops, containers, and cloud platforms.
 This repository is the home for the language specification, reference compiler pipeline, Python runtime, and SDK integrations needed to turn agent research patterns into reliable software artifacts.

 ## Goals
 - Define a Python-aligned agent programming language with formal grammar, static capability typing, and deterministic semantics.
 - Deliver a reference compiler pipeline (parser, type checker, Python code generator) and runtime that make APL programs executable, observable, and safe by default.
 - Supply tooling—CLI, tests, CI workflows, documentation—that enables teams to author, validate, package, and ship production-grade agent code.
+- Make agent deployment straightforward: build once in APL and publish agents to local runtimes, containerized edge workloads, or managed clouds (AWS Lambda/ECS, GCP Cloud Run, Azure Container Apps) without rewriting business logic.

 ## Language foundations
 - **Python-aligned surface syntax**: APL adopts Python indentation, expressions, and type annotations so existing Python knowledge transfers.
 Every agent file is valid UTF-8, uses Python lexical rules, and can embed Python statements in `python:` blocks when needed.